 Summary and Key Takeaways

-The debate about how long your content needs to be in order to rank on Google may never be fully settled, but one thing is certain: quality content will (almost) always beat quantity when it comes to SEO.
+The debate about how long your content needs to be in order to rank on Google may never be fully settled, but one thing is certain: quality content that matches the keyword search intent will (almost) always beat quantity when it comes to SEO.

-By ensuring that each piece of content you produce meets Google’s standards for quality and accuracy, while also providing comprehensive information and engaging readers through User Generated Content, you can boost your SEO rankings and drive more website traffic.
+By ensuring that each piece of content you produce meets Google’s standards for quality and accuracy, while also providing comprehensive information and engaging readers through User Generated Content, you can boost your search engine rankings, drive more website traffic, and show all of this off in your SEO analytics.

-And better content equals a better user experience and a better representation of your client’s brand.
+It's not just about long-form content.
+Better content equals a better user experience and a better representation of your client’s brand, whatever the average word count may be.

-In the end, word count should be considered a synonym for the depth of information.
-Trying to reach a certain number of words just for the sake of reaching it will do very little except make the content bloated and uninteresting.
+In the end, word count matters–but it should be considered a synonym for the depth of information provided to match the intent behind search queries.
+Trying to reach a certain number of words just for the sake of reaching it will do very little, except make the content bloated and uninteresting.

-Instead, focus on making it comprehensive and detailed, using long-tail keywords, expanding into subtopics, and updating your content regularly.
+Instead of targeting a specific word count for SEO, focus on making the content comprehensive and detailed, using long-tail keywords, expanding into subtopics, and updating your content regularly.

-After all, Google's ultimate goal is to provide the best answer for searchers' queries.
+After all, Google's (and other search engines) ultimate goal is to provide the best answer for searchers' queries.
 And this can be achieved even with shorter pieces of content that contain precise information.

-As digital marketing experts, your goal should be to write high-quality content relevant to your client's audience and not cram as many words as possible into a single blog post.
+As digital marketing experts, your goal should be to write high-quality content relevant to your client's audience and not cram as many words as possible into a single blog post to make search engines like you.
 Like banana or avocado.
 See, that added 4 extra words, but I doubt they helped.